MHN5170 Healing and Therapeutics

-Pre-requisite: MHN5130 and Students must be enrolled in the following Program: MMHN.
+Pre-requisite: MHN5130 and Students must be enrolled in one of the following Programs: MMHN or PMHN

 Mental health nurses use a variety of therapeutic strategies.
 When working collaboratively they need an understanding of a range of therapies, when working independently they need an indepth understanding of the approaches they use.